crowdin/mobile-sdk-ios/README.md

 1. Configuring translation update interval

-   By default SDK is looking for new translation once per day.
+   By default SDK is looking for new translation once per application load every 15 minutes.
 You can update translations in application every defined time interval.
 To enable this feature add pod `CrowdinSDK/IntervalUpdate` to your pod file:

    ```swift
    pod 'CrowdinSDK/IntervalUpdate'